saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

     - delayed_render:
       - block: dependant_block_A

-{% delayed_block dependant_block_A %}
+#!delayed_block dependant_block_A
 my_state2:
   mod.fun2:
     - {{ data }}
-{% end_delayed_block %}
+#!end_delayed_block
 ```

 In this example, `my_state1` indicates that `dependant_block_A` will be rendered and its states executed after it finishes.
 In this way, `delayed_render` can be thought of as a new kind of requisite.
 It is similar to `require_in` in that it helps determine an order of execution, and indicates what comes later.
 It is different, in that `delayed_render` determines what will be executed **immediately after** this state.
 It also does not simply point to another state.
-Instead, `delayed_render` points to a block of Jinja defined by the custom Jinja tag `delayed_block`.
+Instead, `delayed_render` points to a block of sls code defined by the new hashbang starting with `#!delayed_block`.
 This block could contain any template code.

-Upon initial render of this state (as in a highstate or otherwise), the `delayed_block` Jinja tag effectively cuts all of the text in the block, and stores it in memory on the Salt master, and associates it with the original job.
-When `my_state1` finishes, the minion calls back to the master, indicating that the `delayed_block` `dependant_block_A` should be rendered, and any states within it executed, on the same minion.
+Prior to initial render of this state (as in a highstate or otherwise), the `#!delayed_block` and `#!end_delayed_block` hashbang pairs are looked for.
+Each start tag must have a matching ending tag.
+When found, all of the text between a matching pair is effectively cut and stored in memory on the Salt master, associated it with the original job.
+When `my_state1` finishes, the minion calls back to the master, indicating that the `delayed_block` `dependant_block_A` should be rendered, and any sls code within it rendered, and states executed on the same minion.
+The hashbang pairs are so written, instead of being normal sls code (e.g. Jinja blocks, etc), because having them looked for before normal sls rendering allows for greater simplicity in implementation, and an implementation that is not dependent on the renderer chosen.
+I.e., we don't have to write a template-specific template tag for every supported renderer where that would be possible.

 ### Simple example calling an sls file: